 Changes in the fair value of derivatives that are designated and qualify as fair value hedges are recorded in profit or loss, together with any changes in the fair value of the hedged asset or liability that are attributable to the hedged risk.
 The Group uses forward contracts to hedge the fair value changes attributable to foreign exchange risk on the hedged item.
 The Group generally designates only the change in fair value of the forward contract related to the spot component as the hedging instrument.
-The change in the forward lement of the forward contract is not part of the hedging relationship and is recognised separately in the statement of profit or loss.
-Within Net gain on financial instruments at fair value through profit or loss.
-Gains or losses relating to the effective portion of the changes in the fair value of the hedged liabilities attributable to foreign exchange risk while the gains or losses relating to the ineffective portion are recognised within Net gains or losses relating to the ineffective portion are recognised within Net loss on fair value hedge (Hedging ineffectiveness) in the profit or loss.
+The change in the forward element of the forward contract is not part of the hedging relationship and is recognised separately in the statement of profit or loss within Net gain on financial instruments at fair value through profit or loss.
+Gains or losses relating to the effective portion of the change in the spot component of the forward contracts are recognised in the profit or loss within Net Foreign Exchange Gain/(Loss) together with the changes in the fair value of the hedged liabilities attributable to foreign exchange risk while the gains or losses relating to the ineffective portion are recognised within Net loss on fair value hedge (Hedging ineffectiveness) in the profit or loss.